 Five rounded male and female stick figures in construction vests and hats.
-The text reads "Job-years supported from July 2006 through June 2023, over 92,000 total program."
+The text reads "Job-years supported from July 2006 through June 2024, approximately 109,000 total program."

 With construction underway, and the transition of the California High-Speed Rail Authority from a planning to a project development organization, the economic benefit of these activities is substantially growing every year.
 Starting with just a few employees over a decade ago, the project now supports thousands of jobs across all functions—from planning and environmental clearance to engineering and construction.
 This investment has spurred economic benefits around California and across the country.